Hotsg/Internship/README.md

-# Internship
+#TCS iON 125 Internship- Research on Artificial Intelligence & Machine Learning powered learning
- Research on Artificial Intelligence &amp; Machine Learning powered learning All the codes to be executed are attached here
+All the codes to be executed are attached here